mido/mido/docs/ports.rst

 .. note::

-    Since the callback runs in a different thread you may need to use locks or other syncronization mechanisms to keep your main program and the callback from stepping on each other's toes.
+    Since the callback runs in a different thread you may need to use locks or other synchronization mechanisms to keep your main program and the callback from stepping on each other's toes.

 Calling ``receive()``, ``__iter__()``, ``pending()`` or